 The best exercise for people with OA could not be determined due to limited research.
 However muscle strengthening exercises, walking and Tai Chi are all strongly recommended while cycling, yoga and aquatic exercises may be beneficial.
 The evidence highlights the benefit of a supervised exercise program for greatest results when compared to self managed programs.

-Other treatments are proven not to work and some could possibly have negative health effects, including: specialised footwear or knee braces, ultrasound or shockwave therapy, opioid drugs, stem cell therapy, glucosamine, vitamin D and arthroscopic surgeries.
+The new guidelines are a little stronger in suggesting against therapies like specialised footwear or knee braces, ultrasound or shockwave therapy, opioid drugs, stem cell therapy, glucosamine, vitamin D and arthroscopic surgeries, even suggesting some of these therapies may in fact do more harm.

 When pain and stiffness are the main symptoms of OA, exercise can often be the last thing you want to do and it is hard to imagine that it will help at all.
 This is the reason why so many people believe exercise to be detrimental and damaging to OA.
 So how come exercise is considered to be the most effective non-drug treatment for reducing pain when all these other treatments are being disproven?